baptiste-meynet/baptiste-meynet/README.md

 👨‍🎓 Graduate of the Engineering School SeaTech (Aug.
 2022)<br>
 🌱 Currently learning about data analytics and data visualization<br>

-After graduating, I decided to step outside the traditional engineering track and broaden my skill set.
-I gravitated toward marketing because it offered the perfect opportunity to enhance the communication skills I was eager to develop.
-I landed a job as a media planner, where I crafted marketing strategies, coordinated team efforts, and engaged directly with clients—a strategic move to build the interpersonal skills essential for my growth.

-Looking at marketing through an engineering lens, I quickly spotted two major challenges.
-First, there was a growing demand for data-driven decisions to shape effective strategies.
-Second, many routine tasks were still done manually, even when automation could streamline them.
-These observations sparked my passion for data analytics, visualization, and AI-powered automation.
-I'm now thrilled to embark on a journey that leverages my technical background to delve into data analytics and automation, uncovering valuable insights and drive performance in this rapidly growing industry.

 # 💻 Tech Stack
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![Tableau](https://img.shields.io/badge/Tableau-E97627?style=for-the-badge&logo=Tableau&logoColor=white)